 - an opportunity to meet a wide and diverse range of people and with it the chance to broaden your life perspective

-- the chance to be a part of the Sussex Nightstop community and make a tangible impact on the lives of homeless young people
+- the chance to be a part of the Sussex Nightstop community with the opportunity to meet and make friends with other like-minded people

 - the opportunity to develop your volunteering role to other areas of Sussex Nightstop

-- expenses paid to cover costs incurred through your volunteering
+- reimbursement of out-of-pocket expenses incurred through your volunteering

 Every host receives training, which covers an introduction to youth homelessness, boundaries, practical tips and safeguarding rules.
 We also offer an ‘on-call’ service that offers phone support to both guests and hosts.